GDPR & PRIVACY

 The Starlets school of performing arts collects a large amount of personal data every year including; names and addresses of those on the waiting list.
 These records are shredded if the child does not attend or added to the child’s file and stored appropriately.

-The Starlets school of performing arts stores personal data held visually in photographs or video clips or as sound recordings, and written consent has been obtained via the photo and video consent form/permission to Perform agreement form.
-No names are stored with images in photo albums, displays, on the website or on The Starlets school of performing arts social media sites.
+The Starlets school of performing arts stores personal data held visually in photographs or video clips or as sound recordings, and written consent has been obtained via the photo and video consent form/permission.

 Access to all of The Starlets school of performing arts computers are password protected.
 When a teacher leaves the company these passwords are changed in line with this policy and our Safeguarding policy.
 Any portable data storage used to store personal data, e.g. USB memory stick, are password protected and/or stored in a locked filing cabinet.